 a) Resident corporations in Austria are subject to corporate income tax of 25% with their total income regardless of the source (e.g. business income, savings income and royalties, income from land) unless it is exempt from taxation.
 The most important items of exempt income are dividends and, under certain conditions, capital gains generated from the sale or other disposition of foreign shareholdings.
-According to the government program the corporate tax burden shall be reduced in the near future.
+According to the (pre-Covid-19) agenda of the Austrian federal government, the corporate tax rate shall be reduced gradually in the near future.

 The business profits of individuals are subject to personal income tax at a progressive rate starting at 25% (for net income above EUR 11,000) and going up to a maximum rate of 50% (for net income above EUR 90,000) and of 55% (for net income above EUR 1,000,000).
+To boost the Austrian economy in the Covid-19 crisis the Austrian government has proposed to reduce the tax rate for the first taxable income bracket from 25% to 20% with effect as of 1 January 2020.

-b) Employment income and pensions are also subject to personal income tax at the progressive rate (see above at point a)).
-The employer has to withhold the income taxes levied on employment income.

-c) VAT is generally levied on the sale of goods and supply of services.
+- b) Employment income and pensions are also subject to personal income tax at the progressive rate (see above at point a)).
+The employer has to withhold the income taxes levied on employment income. - c) VAT is generally levied on the sale of goods and supply of services.
 The standard rate is 20%.
 Certain goods and services, however, are subject to a reduced tax rate of 10% (e.g. food, books) or 13% (e.g. plants, hotel accommodation).

-d) Ordinary capital income (dividends, interest payments) of individuals is subject to a flat-rate tax of 27.5%, with the exception of certain savings income, where a flat-rate tax of 25% applies.
-Savings income and royalties of corporations are subject to corporate income tax of 25%.

-e) Rental income of individuals is also subject to personal income tax at the progressive rate (see above at point a)).
+- d) Ordinary capital income (dividends, interest payments) of individuals is subject to a flatrate tax of 27.5%, with the exception of certain savings income, where a flat-rate tax of 25% applies.
+Savings income and royalties of corporations are subject to corporate income tax of 25%. - e) Rental income of individuals is also subject to personal income tax at the progressive rate (see above at point a)).
 Income derived by individuals from the disposal of real estate is subject to flat-tax rate of 30%.
-Income of corporations from land is subject to corporate income tax of 25%.
-Private capital gains relating to shares in a corporation or other financial instruments are generally subject to a flat-tax rate of 27.5%.
-Income derived by individuals from the disposal of real estate is subject to flat-tax rate of 30%.
+Income of corporations from land is subject to corporate income tax of 25%. - f) Private capital gains relating to shares in a corporation or other financial instruments are generally subject to a flat-tax rate of 27.5%.
 Capital gains of corporations are generally subject at the standard tax rate of 25%.
-However, gains from the sale of an international participation (i.e. the non-resident subsidiary is comparable to an Austrian company or is listed in the EU parent-subsidiary directive, the parent company holds at least 10% of the capital of the subsidiary for at least one year).

-f) Stamp duties are due on numerous legal transactions concluded in written form.
+However, gains from the sale of an international participation (i.e. the non-resident subsidiary is comparable to an Austrian company or is listed in the EU parent-subsidiary directive, the parent company holds at least 10% of the capital of the subsidiary for at least one year) are tax exempt. - g) Stamp duties are due on numerous legal transactions concluded in written form.
 The rates vary between 0.8% and 2%.
 Residential lease agreements are exempt from stamp duty since November 2017.
 However, business lease agreements (e.g. for shops) are still subject to stamp duty.
-Capital duty on equity contributions to companies was abolished from 31.12.2015.

-14. Is the charge to business tax levied on, broadly, the revenue profits of a business as computed according to the principles of commercial accountancy?
+Capital duty on equity contributions to companies was abolished from 31.12.2015. - 14.
+Is the charge to business tax levied on, broadly, the revenue profits of a business as computed according to the principles of commercial accountancy?

-In general, the determination of the taxable income is based on the Austrian GAAP account, however, adjustments are necessary to comply with specific fiscal tax provisions (e.g. different depreciation periods, tax reliefs etc.).
-In the new government program it is intended to consolidate the tax balance with the commercial balance.
+In general, the determination of the taxable income is based on the Austrian GAAP account.
+However, adjustments are necessary to comply with specific fiscal tax provisions (e.g. different depreciation periods, tax reliefs etc.).
+In the new government program, it is intended to (further) consolidate the tax balance with the commercial balance.